zitadel/zitadel/docs/docs/guides/integrations/authenticated-mongodb-charts.md

 title: Authenticated MongoDB Charts
 ---

-This integration guide shows how you can embed authenticated MongoDB Charts in your web application using ZITADEL as authentication provider.
+If you want to embed authenticated MongoDB Charts in your web application, you can use ZITADEL as an authentication provider.
+This integration guide shows you how.

 ## Setup ZITADEL Application

-Before you can embed an authenticated chart in your application, you have to do a few configuration steps in ZITADEL Console.
-You will need to provide some information about your app.
+Before you embed an authenticated chart in your application, you need to provide some information about your app in the ZITADEL Console.
 We recommend creating a new app to start from scratch.

 1. Navigate to your [Project](https://console.zitadel.ch/projects)
 1. Add a new application at the top of the page.
 1. Select Web application type and continue.
 1. Use [Authorization Code](../../apis/openidoauth/grant-types#authorization-code) in combination with [Proof Key for Code Exchange (PKCE)](../../apis/openidoauth/grant-types#proof-key-for-code-exchange).
-1. Skip the redirect settings and confirm the app creation
+1. Skip the redirect settings.
+Confirm the app creation
-1. Copy the client ID, you will need to tell MongoDB Charts about it.
+1. Copy the client ID.
+You will need to tell MongoDB Charts about it.
-1. When you created the app, expand its _OIDC Configuration_ section, change the _Auth Token Type_ to _JWT_ and save the change.
+1. Once you create the app, expand its **OIDC Configuration** section, change the **Auth Token Type** to _JWT_.
+Save the change.

 Your application configuration should now look similar to this: